apache/zetacomponents/Document/tests/files/rst/parser/s_027_standard.rst

                                'token' =>
                               ezcDocumentRstToken::__set_state(array(
                                  'type' => 5,
-                                 'content' => 's an unreferenced footnote, with a reference to a ', 'line' => 357,
+                                 'content' => 's an unreferenced footnote, with a reference to a', 'line' => 357,
                                  'position' => 5,
                                  'escaped' => false,